fulanii/fulanii/README.md

 ### Hi there 👋

-I'm Yassine currently learning python, take a look the basic programs i have made in repositories, and help me impore i hope we can all learn from each other.
+I'm Yassine currently learning python, and front end web dev.
+Take a look the basic programs i have made in repositories, and help me impore i hope we can all learn from each other.

 ## About me